chainwayxyz/citrea-docs/users/install-a-wallet.md

 You now created an EVM account that you can use in any EVM-compatible chain!

-Now, let's get some Citrea BTCs and bridge it to the Citrea Devnet network using this EVM address so that you can start to use Citrea Devnet right away!
+Now, let's get some Citrea BTCs and yse the Citrea Testnet right away!

 Follow along [here](how-to-use-bridge.md)!